Last Updated on April 28, 2026

 The Hunterian Museum at the University

 The Hunterian Museum is small but worth popping in if your teen is interested in the exhibits.
-It’s more of a traditional museum rather than one with interactive element.
+It’s more of a traditional museum rather than one with interactive elements.

 Teens might like the body parts in glass jars.
 Slightly gross but interesting.